stomlvforever/dlpl/README.md

-While both papers aim to accelerate the IC design process by predicting parasitic effects before layout, they differ in scope and methodology.
+# 🧠While both papers aim to accelerate the IC design process by predicting parasitic effects before layout, they differ in scope and methodology.

 Official implementation of the following papers: